LRS4/csat-performance-dashboard/README.md

 ## Overview

 The project was to create an interactive dashboard which displayed a dataset based upon telephony information (Software company's service center).
 This would allow insight into demand, customer insight, satisfaction and performance management information.
-The dataset was taken from [https://www.edx.org/course/analytics-storytelling-for-impact-2](Microsoft's Storytelling for Analytics) course as part of the Microsoft Professional Program in Data Science.
+The dataset was taken from the Storytelling for Analytics course as part of the Microsoft Professional Program in Data Science.
 The application:

 * Allows the user to view management information
 * Filter by service center (A, B, C or D)